-[†] Copyright, American Bankers Association.
-CUSIP® is a registered trademark of the American Bankers Association.
-CUSIP numbers have been assigned by an independent company not affiliated with the University and are included solely for the convenience of the holders of the 2022 Bonds.
-The University is not responsible for the selection or use of these CUSIP numbers, does not undertake any responsibility for their accuracy, and makes no representation as to their correctness on the 2022 Bonds or as indicated above.
-The CUSIP number for a specific maturity is subject to being changed after the issuance of the 2022 Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of such maturity or as a result of the procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of the 2022 Bonds.
+[†] CUSIP® is a registered trademark of the American Bankers Association.
+CUSIP data herein is provided by CUSIP Global Services managed on behalf of the American Bankers Association by FactSet Research Systems Inc., which is not affiliated with the University and is included solely for the convenience of the holders of the 2023 Bonds.
+The University is not responsible for the selection or use of these CUSIP numbers, does not undertake any responsibility for their accuracy, and makes no representation as to their correctness on the 2023 Bonds or as indicated above.
+The CUSIP number for a specific maturity is subject to being changed after the issuance of the 2023 Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of such maturity or as a result of the procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of the 2023 Bonds.